Postpartum Questions Every New Mom Needs to Ask

 Will their feet always be like this?

-You may think this is a strange question, and chances are, it’s unnecessary for you to ask, but for someone whose baby is footling breech, it’s a totally legit question.
+You may think this is a strange question, and chances are, it’s unnecessary for you to ask, but for someone whose baby is footling breach, it’s a totally legit question.

 My first baby was footling bring and the delivery ended up in a c-section.